bneil/bneil.github.io/content/posts/2025-08-08-day23-of-50-blog-posts.md

 Like he always did at his parents and at the world.
 He didn't think much of idle words, he learned best via action.
 But if I could catch his ear, if I could get him to listen for a few moments.
 I would tell him that his world would shake him more than he ever believed it could.

 I would tell him that death isn't just a foreign concept, that it happens to everyone.
-It happens all the time, to those we love - those we cherish and worst those we take—or in my case, took—for granted.
+It happens all the time, to those we love - those we cherish and worst those we take (or in my case), took, for granted.
 I'd tell him to continue to enjoy his life and his existing purview.
 But to think about those he may be taking for granted.
 To call them and stretch himself a little.

 Life goes by so quickly, especially after 18.
 It's one part narcissism, one part survival and sprinkles of routine becoming a tapestry of experience.